Codepact/codepact-privacy/privacy.md

 means any information that is categorised as "personal information" under privacy law.

 ### Service, Services
-means Codepact, a web-based application for creating legal agreements.
+means https://codepact.com, a web-based application for creating legal agreements, and includes the landed pages at https://codepact.com/landed and https://www.producthunt.com/upcoming/codepact

+### User, Users

+means users with an account on the Service.